ibm-cloud-assets/rovs-tutorial/docs/02-storage-management.md

 Some physical storage system examples include: Dell/EMC, Fujitsu, Hitachi, NetApp, and Pure Storage.

-Some software-defined storage examples include: IBM Fusion Data Foundation, OpenShift Data Foundation (ODF), and Portworx.
+Some software-defined storage  include: IBM Fusion Data Foundation, OpenShift Data Foundation (ODF), and Portworx.

 > This list is not exhaustive, please see the [Red Hat EcoSystem Catalog](https://catalog.redhat.com/platform/red-hat-openshift/virtualization#virtualization-infrastructure) for information on all of the supported storage solutions.